plandem/xlsx/docs/src/guide/hyperlinks.md

 You can add any type of hyperlink to cell or range (row and col are ranges too), such as: hyperlink to file, network, website, email, another sheet and etc.

+Xlsx2Go supports string version of hyperlinks, as well as custom version via special type.
+Read about types below.

 ::: warning Hyperlinks limits
 Excel has built-in limit for total number of hyperlinks per sheet.
 Check [Excel Limits](/guide/limits.md)
 :::